ShadowsDash/ShadowsDash/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I3I87ZFES)

 # Shoutouts
-Big shoutout to MythicalKitten, Bartosz1, BlackKitten, Daftscientist, Emerald Mike, honk, RobusOfficial, tlkh40 and Will for their cool support.
+Big shoutout to MythicalKitten, Bartosz1, BlackKitten, Daftscientist, Emerald Mike, honk, RobusOfficial, tlkh40, NaysKutzu and Will for their cool support.
 Shoutout to JOSH for some parts of his code.

 Oh !
 And i'm also looking for paid work.
-If you like what I do, make sure to visit https://xshadow.me and send me an email.
+If you like what I do, make sure to visit https://xshadow.xyz and send me an email.
 I would love to work with you !

 Take a free baguette 🥖